What’s an Importer to Do About the Chinese (Section 301) Tariffs?

 - Option 1: File for an Exclusion

 You certainly have many justifiable reasons for opposing the tariffs that have been proposed.
 As an example, up to July 10th, the approach to the 301 tariffs had been to avoid imposing duties on consumer goods.
 Round 3 changed all of that!
 While USTR has not yet published anything about the standard that they will use for making an exclusion determination, we believe one of the strongest arguments out there is that the goods are consumer goods.
 Well, there is a method for fighting back!
-Please note: At this point, this option is only available for the finalized list (list 1).
+Please note: At this point, this option is only available for the finalized list (lists 1 and 2).

 Shapiro has aligned with a Customs attorney from Thompson Coburn to make the filing process both easy and cost-effective for you.
 Please reach out to firstname.lastname@example.org for simple-to-use instruction and pricing.

 It is always a good idea to take a second look at how your products are classified— especially with consideration to some binding rulings that are on file.
 While some classifications are straightforward, others can be very gray.
 Addressing gray areas can be a difficult exercise; it requires both expert interpretation of the tariff schedule—and oftentimes expert strategies.